muyiwer/xpressPay/c#/README.md

 ### Initialize a Payment

-Check the `initializePayment` method to initiate a payment on the `InitializePayment.cs`.
+Check the `initializePayment` method to initiate a payment on the `InitializePayment.cs` file.
 If successful, the payment URL will open in the user's default web browser.

 ### Query Payment Status

-Check the `QueryStatus` method to verify the status of a payment, and pass in the transactionId. on the `InitializePayment.cs`.
+Check the `QueryStatus` method to verify the status of a payment, and pass in the transactionId on the `InitializePayment.cs` file.

 ## Classes and Properties